yugabyte/yugabyte-db/docs/content/v1.2/faq/product.md

 Next major release is the v2.0 release in Summer 2019.

-## Can I deploy Yugabyte DB to production?
+## Can I deploy YugabyteDB to production?

-Yes, Yugabyte DB is [production ready](https://blog.yugabyte.com/yugabyte-db-1-0-a-peek-under-the-hood/) starting with v1.0 in May 2018.
+Yes, YugabyteDB is [production ready](https://blog.yugabyte.com/yugabyte-db-1-0-a-peek-under-the-hood/) starting with v1.0 in May 2018.
 The YSQL API is in beta and is expected to reach production readiness in the v2.0 (Summer 2019).

-## Which companies are currently using Yugabyte DB in production?
+## Which companies are currently using YugabyteDB in production?

 Reference deployments are listed [here](https://www.yugabyte.com/all-resources/resource-parent/case-studies/).